mikeries/node-global/README.md

 In other words `_user`, `window._user`, `user` and `window.user` will return `{admin: false}`.

 Now let's replace `window` with global for Node.
-What the result of this snippet would be if you run it as a separate file (`$ node main.js`)?
+What the result of this snippet would be if you run it as a separate file (`node main.js`)?

 ```js
 user = {admin: false}